John Edward Morris

 John Edward Morris, M.M.
 (1889–1987) was an American Roman Catholic priest who served as the Prefect of Peng-yang in Korea from 1930 to 1936.

 Born in the United States on 1 January 1889, Morris was ordained a priest for the Roman Catholic Diocese of Fall River in Massachusetts on 13 June 1914.
+For seven years after his ordination, he was curate in St. Joseph’s Parish, Fall River, and then joined Maryknoll.
 He was solemnly professed a member of the Catholic Foreign Mission Society of America on 31 January 1921.
+The missionary society assigned him to teach at Vénard Preparatory College at Clarks Summit, Pennsylvania.
+He then started working as a speaker and preacher in American parishes, making the Maryknoll cause known to American Catholics.
+In November of 1923 he was sent to work in his congregation's Korean Mission.

-He was appointed the Prefect of Peng-yang by Pope Pius XI on 1 April 1930.
+Pope Pius XI appointed him the Prefect of Peng-yang on 1 April 1930.
 After six years of pastoral care to the prefecture, he resigned the post on 31 July 1936.

 Morris died on 10 July 1987, aged 98.